Rusty Stahl, founder and CEO, Talent Philanthropy Project

 Across all these variables, these funders recognize that investing in nonprofit people – and creating systems that support people – are central and essential to the effectiveness and longevity of the nonprofit programs and organizations they support.

-If you know a foundation that deserves to be included on this list, email us!
-If you want to help your foundation earn a place on the list by exploring the potential of talent-focused grantmaking, we’d love to be in touch.
+If you know a foundation that deserves to be included on this list, email us at info (at) fundthepeople (dot) org!
+If you want to help your foundation earn a place on the list by exploring the potential of talent-focused grantmaking, we’d love to connect!

 Today’s post has been brought to you by the letter P and the number 9.

 [i] Source: The Foundation Center, 2013.
 Based on all grants of $10,000 or more awarded by a sample of approximately 1,000 larger foundations (including 800 of the 1,000 largest ranked by total giving).
 For community foundations, only discretionary grants are included.
 Grants to individuals are not included in the file.